-- 15. If required under paragraph 11, a registrar is to serve an application and any accompanying documents as soon as reasonably practicable after lodgment and preferably within 3 working days. - A person who is directed by a registrar to serve an application and any accompanying documents under paragraph 11 is to serve the documents within 3 working days of lodgment or within such other time as the registrar directs. - 17.
-An appellant is to serve a copy of the notice of appeal as soon as practicable after lodgment and preferably within 3 working days. - 18.
+- 15. If required under paragraph 11, a registrar is to serve an application and any accompanying documents as soon as reasonably practicable after lodgment and preferably within 3 working days. - 16.
+A person who is directed by a registrar to serve an application and any accompanying documents under paragraph 11 is to serve the documents within 3 working days of lodgment or within such other time as the registrar directs. - 17.
 A person lodging a reply is to serve a copy of the reply before, at the same time as, or as soon as practicable after lodgment and preferably within 3 working days.